gvwilson/sdxjs/gloss.md

 <dt id="block_comment" class="glossary">block comment</dt>
 <dd class="glossary">A <g key="comment">comment</g> that spans multiple lines.
 Block comments may be marked with special start and end symbols, like <code>/*</code> and <code>*/</code> in C and its descendents, or each line may be prefixed with a marker like <code>#</code>.</dd>
 <dt id="boolean" class="glossary">Boolean</dt>
 <dd class="glossary">Relating to a variable or data type that can have either a logical value of <g key="true">true</g> or <g key="false">false</g>.
-Named for George Boole, a 19th century mathemetician.
+Named for George Boole, a 19th century mathematician.
 Binary systems, like all computers, are built on this foundation of systems of logical evaluations between states of true and false, 1 or 0.</dd>
 <dt id="breadth_first" class="glossary">breadth first</dt>
 <dd class="glossary">To go through a nested data structure such as a <g key="tree">tree</g> by exploring all of one level, then going on to the next level and so on, or to explore a problem by examining the first step of each possible solution, and then trying the next step for each.</dd>
 <dt id="bug" class="glossary">bug</dt>